rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ### Defining Identities

-Identites are definied in a file format taken from DB Sanity.
+Identities are defined in a file format taken from DB Sanity.
 Thus, it is XML and its root element is `<dbsanity>`.
-Under the root, all `<identity>` definitions are listed, each referring to a **table** and having a certain identity ** type**, e.g.
+Under the root, all `<identity>` definitions are listed, each referring to a **table** and having a certain identity **type**, e.g.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>